Pylons/pyramid_cookbook/pyramid_quick_tutorial.rst

         db.commit()
         f.close()

-We also need to make our database connection available to the application and a way to do it is through the application request.
-By subscribing to the Pyramid *NewRequest* event we'll initialize a connection to the database when the request begins and we'll manage to close it down by the end of its lifecycle using the *add_finished_callback* function.
+We also need to make our database connection available to the application.
+We'll provide the connection object as an attribute of the application's request.
+By subscribing to the Pyramid ``NewRequest`` event we'll initialize a connection to the database when a Pyramid request begins.
+It will be available as ``request.db``.
+We'll arrange to close it down by the end of the request lifecycle using the ``request.add_finished_callback`` method.

 .. code-block:: python